EST and The Forum in popular culture: Six Feet Under

+The Americans

+The third and fourth season of the FX series The Americans contains a story line in which several recurring characters attend the est Training in or near Washington, DC.
+In a recreation of the est Training, the lead character and Russian spy, Phillip, begins to confront his past and to question his purpose.
+The first episode to include the est Training was aired on January 28, 2015 and titled "Est Men" can came in episode 27 at the beginning of season 3 in which two of the main characters, Phillip, a Russian spy meets Stan, an FBI agent at an est seminar.

 Theatre

 In 2008, Climate Theater in San Francisco, California showed a play called The Group, written by Robert Quillen Camp and performed by Ryan Eggensperger, and inspired, according to Climate "by the largely American tradition of packaging and selling self-empowerment, from est and the Landmark Forum to Norman Vincent Peale and The Secret".
 The play is an immersive performance piece where audience members sit in a circle and wear audio headsets, through which they listen to the charismatic leader's voice and sound effects.
 The production ran from May 29, 2008 to June 14, 2008.

 Robert Avila of the San Francisco Bay Guardian called The Group: "in-your-face comedy in a droll send-up of est-like self-actualization programs," and a spoof of "recent incarnations" including The Secret and Landmark Forum.
 Avila gave the play a positive review, noting its "inspired writing, sharp humor, and simple yet slick production".
 In a review of the play for the San Jose Mercury News, Karen D'Souza wrote: From est to 'The Secret,' this is a playful lampoon of 'healing philosophies'".
 D'Souza also reviewed the play positively, writing: " Writer-director Robert Quillen Camp slyly pokes fun at reducing the human experience to one-size-fits-all platitudes and besmirching belief systems with "cash-only" workshops."
 Pat Craig wrote in Contra Costa Times: "After a lifetime of enduring various human potential programs, from the chanted mantras of transcendental meditation to the institutionalized loathing of est, 'The Group' seems a bit tame for satire to a veteran of the high-profit mind games."
 In a review for the San Francisco Examiner, Leslie Katz said, "In the end, the show provides excellent therapy.
 As those who aren't swayed by expensive self-help seminars know, laughter is indeed the best medicine."